 12. The Bon Vivant

 Opened in 2008, the Bon Vivant offers fine dining in a casual and relaxed atmosphere.
-From smoked mackerel pâté to dug leg, the food you get is sensational, and the prices are fair.
+From smoked mackerel pâté to duck leg, the food you get is sensational, and the prices are fair.

 You can also try a Haggis here, the controversial Scottish national dish. -A pudding, traditionally made with sheep's pluck.
 It also includes the lungs, making it illegal in the USA.